- About Membership

 Banned Books Week Coalition.
 ABFE actively participates in the Banned Books Week Coalition (BBWC), attending the coalition’s monthly meetings and providing input on the annual event.
 Each year, ABFE compiles materials (largely sourced from the BBWC) to create and distribute Banned Books Week Kits to participating independent bookstores.

 Kids' Right to Read Project.
 ABFE coordinates with the Kids’ Right to Read Project (KRRP) — a part of the Youth Free Expression Program of the National Coalition Against Censorship — as a resource for bookstores faced with First Amendment challenges in their local schools and libraries.
 ABFE is regularly in communication with KRRP about booksellers’ free expression concerns.
 When bookstores come to ABFE about book challenges in their local schools and libraries, ABFE connects bookstores directly with KRRP.
 KRRP then works with bookstores to craft and send letters to their local schools and libraries.
 In addition, ABFE co-signs KRRP letters to schools and libraries on a case-by-case basis as long as the letters are in line with ABA’s current Ends Policies and ABA's commitment to antiracism, equity, access, and representation.
+To see letters that ABFE has co-signed as part of KRRP, click here.

 Free Expression Network (FEN).
 ABFE participates in FEN, an alliance of free expression organizations formed by the National Coalition Against Censorship.
 FEN is first and foremost an information sharing group with members digitally sharing information and outreach between quarterly meetings.
 ABFE utilizes its membership in FEN to stay informed about future free expression issues that may affect bookstores.